Haivision/srt/docs/API-functions.md

 ### SRT_SOCKGROUPCONFIG

-This structrure is used to define entry points for connections for the `srt_connect_group` function:
+This structure is used to define entry points for connections for the `srt_connect_group` function:

 ```